opensafely/documentation/docs/requesting-libraries.md

 issue](https://github.com/opensafely-core/r-docker/issues) to request it be added.
 Include the following information:

 * A link to the CRAN page for the package;
-* A brief explanation of why the package is needed;
+* The specific package version you need, if any;
-* A tag to the @data-team
+* A brief explanation of why the package is needed.

 We consider the following things when deciding whether to include a new R package: